demergent-labs/azle/README.md

 -   Canister method prologue/epilogue
 -   Some Motoko runtime behavior (such as garbage collection and method prologue)

-You can found out more information about `ic0.performance_counter` [here](https://forum.dfinity.org/t/introducing-performance-counter-on-the-internet-computer/14027).
+You can find out more information about `ic0.performance_counter` [here](https://forum.dfinity.org/t/introducing-performance-counter-on-the-internet-computer/14027).

 We currently have benchmarks for the following examples written with Azle, Motoko, and Rust: